 Can I form an LLC in Delaware if I live in a different state or country?

 Yes, absolutely.
+A person doesn’t need to live in Delaware to start an LLC in Delaware.
 The only physical requirement for Delaware LLCs is that the limited liability company must have a registered agent in Delaware.
-A person doesn’t need to live in Delaware to start an LLC in Delaware.
+With our LLC formation, we provide a year of registered agent service.
+For those with greater Delaware business address needs, we also offer mail forwarding and virtual office packages starting at $49 a year.
 Some of the advantages of Delaware LLCs are only available to nonresidents.
 The benefits of starting an LLC in Delaware as a nonresident are listed below:

 - No sales tax